lightning/bolts/02-peer-protocol.md

 the sender always sends a `commitment_signed` first.

 As shutdown implies a desire to terminate, it implies that no new HTLCs will be added or accepted.
-Once any HTLCs are cleared, the peer may immediately begin closing negotiation, so we ban further updates to the commitment transaction (in particular, `update_fee` would be possible otherwise).
+Once any HTLCs are cleared, there are no commitments for which a revocation is owed, and all updates are included on both commitment transactions, the peer may immediately begin closing negotiation, so we ban further updates to the commitment transaction (in particular, `update_fee` would be possible otherwise).
+However, while there are HTLCs on the commitment transaction, the initiator may find it desirable to increase the feerate as there may be pending HTLCs on the commitment which could timeout.

 The `scriptpubkey` forms include only standard segwit forms accepted by the Bitcoin network, which ensures the resulting transaction will